markostanimirovic/re-action/README.md

        [footer @(:page-sizes facade) @(:selected-size facade) (:update-selected-size facade)]])))
 ```

 Facade is initialized when the container is mounted.
-Container extracts data and actions from the facade,
+Container extracts data and functions from the facade,
-and passes them to presentational components.
+and forwards them to the presentational components.

 ### Session

 Session is a store for shared state between facades.
-Re-Action's `session` namespace contains two functions
+Re-Action `session` namespace contains two functions:
 `put!` and `get`.
-Now, let's walk through simple example.
+Now, let's walk through the simple example.

 ```clojure
 (ns example.session